 - Birth Companion cheatsheet (if you have done classes with me 😉)

-- Comfy Undies x 5 – you will leak blood
+- Comfy Undies x 5 – Most women agree – the bigger the better.

 - Comfy clothes/PJs x 2 set